netj/3x/docs/features/README.md

 ## Run Experiments with 3X

-Once you have a computational experiment properly set up with <span class="sans-serif">3X</span>, you can use its powerful tools to plan, control, and manage the execution of your experiment program.
+Once you have a computational experiment properly set up with <span class="sans-serif">3X</span>, you can use its suite of tools to plan, control, and manage the execution of your experiment program.
 You can easily generate a combination of value bindings for your input variables from a manually selected subset of values, and order them in a way you want to execute.
 <span class="sans-serif">3X</span> can execute your program on your local machine or a remote host via SSH one at a time, or on a cluster of machines in parallel.